mad honey takes you high!

 Rhododendron wardii is toxic

-There are rhododendrons everywhere, why is mad honey only in Turkey?
+There are rhododendrons everywhere, why is this hallucinogenic honey only in Turkey?

 They are not only in Turkey.
 But the most famous ones are the Mad Honey from Nepal and the Mad honey from Turkey (Deli bal), which is most common in the region fringing the Black Sea — the biggest honey-producing region in Turkey.
 It is produced from rhododendrons, and these plants grow in vast areas, all over the world!